Honestpuck/jss_tools/README.md

 At their core they turn the XML from the JSS into python data structures.
 It also converts the strings returned to valid python types where possible.

-*This is currently under continual developent.
+*This is currently under continual development.
 At the moment it is working and passing all tests.*

 For details on the functions `pydoc ./jss_tools.py` will get you the